 3. The State Gets a Subpoena

-There’s no guarantee that you will get proof of the other driver’s insobriety.
+There’s no guarantee you will get proof of the other driver’s insobriety.
 For this reason, it’s important that you speak to a car accident lawyer in Tampa.
 He can help you get justice for the other driver’s recklessness.